Cannon-Clary College of Education

 5. You must complete all requirements within eight years from the time of admission to the graduate program.

-6. Complete the Petition for Graduation Form pdf the before you expect to graduate.
+6. Complete the Petition for Graduation Form pdf the semester before you expect to graduate.

 Who do I contact for more information?